Solar Cruiser Disturbance Torque Estimation and Predictive Momentum Management: Disturbance Estimation Using Kalman Filter

 \subsection{Process Model}

-Given the slow evolution of the spacecraft attitude, it is assumed that SRP force $\mbf{f}_b^{\text{SRP}}$ is a known constant, the error of the dynamic model is Gaussian and linearly additive, and the disturbance torque to be estimated, $\mbs{\tau}_b^{\text{dist}}$, is constant.
+Given the slow evolution of the spacecraft attitude, it is assumed that SRP force $\mbfbar{f}_b^{\text{SRP}}$ is a known constant updated at every time step, the error of the dynamics model is Gaussian and linearly additive, and the disturbance torque to be estimated, $\mbs{\tau}_b^{\text{dist}}$, is constant within the time update (prediction) step.
 The discrete-time LTV model in Eq.~\eqref{eq:DT_dynamics_ss} with the addition of linear model error is given by